 To avoid postpartum sleep deprivation, you should catch sleep when your newborn sleeps.
 During a baby’s nap time, take a nap as well.
 Many new moms choose to do the house chores when the baby is asleep.
 However, you should know that once the baby wakes up, you should get up as well.
 Everything else can wait except for the baby.
 So you should make use of the time that she’s sleeping by catching up on sleep.

 A good way to get adequate sleep is to hire the services of a confinement nanny to work the night shift on your behalf.
 It’s easier to let someone else do the feeding especially if you’re using a milk bottle.
 Alternatively, you can pump breast milk in a bottle so that the nanny can provide relief to the baby at night.
 Feeding your baby just before bedtime also translates into a good stretch of sleep for the baby.
-This, in turn, allows you to get adequate rest.
+This, in turn, allows you to get adequate rest after your third-trimester sleep deprivation.

 There are times when your baby might wake up in the middle of the night.
 If she whimpers or groans at night, you don’t have to leap out of bed immediately quickly.
 Your baby has to learn how to sleep throughout the night.
 To teach your child to fall back to sleep without your intervention in the middle of the night, always place her to bed while she is still conscious.
 Dropping the strategies such as rocking or nursing that you have been applying to ease her sleep will make her not to depend on these whenever she wakes up in the night.